solvedata/k8s-sentry/README.md

 * Pod containers terminating with a non-zero exit code
 * Pods failing completely

+**Note:** This fork has removed the Pod watching logic as it was causing spamming events from old failed jobs.

 ## Deployment

 See [deploy](deploy/) for Kubernetes manifests and installation instructions.